-Solutions for African Food Enterprises (SAFE) is a multi-year program which aims to increase the competitiveness of the African food processing sector to expand availability of affordable and nutritious foods to local populations.
-The program builds upon a partnership with USAID, Partners in Food Solutions, and TechnoServe initiated in five countries.
+Solutions for African Food Enterprises (SAFE) was a public-private partnership between TechnoServe, Partners in Food Solutions, and USAID that aimed to increase the competitiveness of the African food processing sector to expand availability of affordable and nutritious foods to local populations.
+The program benefited more than 1,000 food processors who source from more than 800,000 smallholder farmers in five countries.

-Nearly two-thirds of the workforce in sub-Saharan Africa is focused in agriculture.
-However, many of these workers are smallholder farmers who lack access to stable and profitable markets for their harvests, trapping them in a cycle of poverty.
-At the same time, as a result of poverty and the lack of access to varied, nutritious food, a quarter of the region’s population is undernourished.
+Nearly two-thirds of the workforce in sub-Saharan Africa is focused on agriculture.
+However, many of these workers are smallholder farmers who lack access to stable and profitable markets for their crops, trapping them in a cycle of poverty.
+As a result of poverty and a lack of accessible nutritious food, a quarter of the region’s population is also undernourished.

-The Partners in Food Solutions (PFS)-TechnoServe Alliance, with support from the U.S. Agency for International Development (USAID), matches the expertise of leading global food companies with the needs of African-based food processing companies in Ethiopia, Kenya, Malawi, Tanzania, and Zambia.
-These consultations help local processors to produce and market high-quality, safe, and nutritious foods, creating sustainable value chain linkages that support local farmers as well as the nutrition needs of the wider community.
+SAFE matched the expertise of leading global food companies with the needs of African-based food processing companies.
+These consultations helped local processors to produce and market high-quality, safe, and nutritious foods, creating sustainable value chain linkages that support local farmers and help meet the nutrition needs of the wider community.

-- Partners in Food Solutions aggregates and mobilizes teams of volunteers from its member companies – General Mills, Cargill, Royal DSM, Bühler, Hershey, and Ardent Mills – to transfer knowledge and technical assistance to processors in areas such as product formulation, fortification and packaging, and business operations.
-The companies also provide access to facilities and state-of-the-art equipment and infrastructure.
+Volunteers from Partners in Food Solutions’ member companies – General Mills, Cargill, Royal DSM, Bühler, Hershey, and Ardent Mills – remotely transferred knowledge and technical assistance to processors on topics such as product formulation, fortification and packaging, and business operations.
+At the same time, TechnoServe food technologists and business advisors located in Africa provided on-site support to processors.